Article

 Decreasing the Bitcoin Inflation Rate

-Bitcoin’s annual inflation rate will drop to approximately 0.8% post-halving, making it one of the lowest inflationary assets globally.
-This reinforces Bitcoin’s potential role as "digital gold," offering a hedge against inflationary fiat currencies.
+Bitcoin’’s annual inflation rate will fall to approximately 0.8% post-halving, making it one of the lowest inflationary assets globally.
+This reinforces Bitcoin’’s potential role as "digital gold," providing a hedge against inflationary fiat currencies.

 Security and Network Incentives

-Bitcoin’s security relies on mining incentives.
-As block rewards diminish, network security must increasingly be maintained through transaction fees.
-Several factors could help sustain security:
+Bitcoin’’s security depends on mining incentives.
+As block rewards decline, network security must increasingly rely on transaction fees.
+Factors that may sustain security include:

-• Higher BTC Prices: Higher valuation compensates for lower block rewards.
+• Higher BTC Prices: Higher valuations compensate for reduced block rewards.

-• Increased Transaction Volumes: More transactions leading to higher total fees.
+• Increased Transaction Volumes: More transactions generate higher total fees.

-• Efficiency Improvements in Mining Technology: Enhancing cost-effectiveness of mining operations.
+• Efficiency Improvements in Mining Technology: Enhancing mining cost-effectiveness.

-With each halving, Bitcoin approaches its final state as a hard-capped digital asset.
+With each halving, Bitcoin moves closer to its final state as a capped digital asset.
 By 2024, approximately 94% of all bitcoins have been mined.
-The remaining supply will be issued at an increasingly slower pace, extending over the next 115+ years.
-This characteristic strengthens Bitcoin’s appeal as a scarce asset with predictable issuance.
+The remaining supply will be issued at an increasingly slower rate over the next 115+ years.
+This characteristic enhances Bitcoin’’s appeal as a scarce asset with predictable issuance.

-Bitcoin halvings occur approximately every four years, or after 210,000 blocks have been mined.
-This systematic reduction in mining rewards is built into Bitcoin’s protocol to regulate supply issuance and maintain scarcity.
+Bitcoin halvings occur approximately every four years, or after 210,000 blocks are mined.
+This programmed reduction in mining rewards is embedded in Bitcoin’’s protocol to regulate supply issuance and maintain scarcity.

 When is the Next Bitcoin Halving?